osamuaoki/interception-dual-function-keys/dual-function-keys.md

 ## CAVEATS

-As always, there is a caveat: dfk operates on raw *keycodes*, not *keysyms*, as seen by X11 or Wayland.
+As always, there is a caveat: dual-function-keys operates on raw *keycodes*, not *keysyms*, as seen by X11 or Wayland.

-If you have anything modifying the keycode-\>keysym mapping, such as [XKB](https://www.x.org/wiki/XKB/) or [xmodmap](https://wiki.archlinux.org/index.php/Xmodmap), be mindful that dfk operates before them.
+If you have anything modifying the keycode-\>keysym mapping, such as [XKB](https://www.x.org/wiki/XKB/) or [xmodmap](https://wiki.archlinux.org/index.php/Xmodmap), be mindful that dual-function-keys operates before them.

 Some common XKB usages that might be found in your X11 configuration:
 ```